‘Afterlife With Archie’ Live-Action Series In Development At Disney+ From ‘Riverdale’s Roberto Aguirre-Sacasa

 When Jughead’s beloved pet Hot Dog is killed in a hit and run, Jughead turns to the only person he knows who can help bring back his canine companion—Sabrina the Teenage Witch.
 Using dark, forbidden magic, Sabrina is successful and Hot Dog returns to the land of the living.
 But he’s not the same… and soon, the darkness he brings back with him from beyond the grave begins to spread, forcing Archie and the gang to try to escape Riverdale!

-As this hasn’t even officially been announced, there’s no news on casting or premiere date.
+There’s no news on casting or premiere date.
 But we can’t wait to bite into this one.

 Comic Book Club Live Info: